jaxjs/jaxjs/README.md

 OVERVIEW
 --------
-Jax JavaScript Library 4 is the latest version of the Jax JavaScript Library.
+Jax JavaScript Library is a lightweight, robust JavaScript library.
 It is currently in early stages of development.
 Stay tuned!